CWallace23/cwallace23.github.io/index.md

 title: "Home"
 ---

-I am an Assistant Professor in the Education group at Durham University.
+I am an Assistant Professor in the Education group within the Department of Mathematical Sciences at Durham University.
 Previously I was a Teaching Fellow here, and I completed my PhD at Durham in 2021.

 I'm [interested in](research):